yhdeng-ryan/optical-tracker-utilities/README.md

 # Additional Info

+## Atracsys
+The Atracsys system is simpler, you need a json file for each tool and another json file that combine all tools.
+Use `tool_maker.py` to create the tool json files individually,

 # Optical Tracker Utilities

 Scripts used to generate tool definition files (i.e. relative positions of stray markers within a single rigid body) for optical trackers.
 These scripts have been developped at the Johns Hopkins University and tested with the following optical tracking systems: